rasberry/ImageFunctions/Readme.md

 = be able to specify an initial size for functions that create a layer = ? expose the global -# option
   = ? allow user to add empty layer and specify size
+  = ? maybe create a expander which has some image creation controls
+    = new image width / height
+    = push empty layer
+    = clone top layer
-= when removing the last layer, the down button does not gray out on the (now) last item
+= when removing the last layer, the down button does not gray out on the (now) last item = allcolors option -l / --legacy should pick just '-l'] = make usage description stand out a little - maybe a border under the text ?
 </pre>